 Cultivation and Uses

 Drought tolerant: Yes.

-Sun: Full sun to light shade.
-Best with light shade.
+Sun: Full sun to light shade in morning plus afternoon shade.

 Full shade makes plant leggy and unattractive.